-Beerwah State School maximises the learning of all students by recognising and celebrating diversity, and engaging all students in intellectually challenging learning experiences.
+Beerwah State School implements all eight learning areas of the Australian Curriculum.
+We maximise the learning of all students by recognising and celebrating diversity, and engaging all students in intellectually challenging learning experiences.
 It provides students with clear guidelines on what they are learning and how they will be assessed.

 The curriculum involves a range of teaching strategies to meet different learning needs and explicit teaching to scaffold students' learning so that they develop and consolidate the required knowledge and skills to meet the anticipated future demands of work and citizenship.
 This is specified in:

 - Australian Curriculum V8

 - Early Years Curriculum Guidelines - Queensland Curriculum, Assessment and reporting framework (Years 1-9)

 - Australian Qualifications framework